9 Accessory Trends Taking Your Summer Wardrobe To The Next Level

 We made it: summer is here!
-Longer days, sunnier skies and the mouthwatering scent of barbecues are becoming the norm after what feels like a lifetime of miserable, grey months.
-But we aren’t quite ready to whip out the short-shorts and bikini tops just yet (this is the UK, after all).
+Longer days, sunnier skies, and the mouthwatering scent of barbecues are becoming the norm.
+But we aren’t quite ready to whip out the short-shorts and bikini tops just yet.

 Learning from our past mistakes, we're proceeding with caution and using accessories to ease into summer style without having to battle it out with the breeze.
-From consistent seasonal favourites like '70s aviator sunglasses and bestselling Birkenstocks to fresh styles like flower chokers, these accessory trends are sure to transform your summer style (no matter the weather).
+From consistent seasonal favorites, like '70s aviator sunglasses and bestselling Birkenstocks, to fresh styles like flower chokers and rosettes, these accessory trends are sure to transform your summer style (no matter the weather).

 Advertisement